rachaelfinch/rachaelfinch.GitHub.io/NBA_2022-2023_Season.md

 This [Forbes article](https://www.forbes.com/sites/bryantoporek/2024/02/29/how-the-nbas-65-game-rule-for-awards-impacts-players-contract-bonuses/?sh=6807625534e3) discusses all the changes that will go into effect next season.
 One crucial change is that palyers have to play 20 minutes in at least 63 games and 15-20 minutes in two games in order to be eligible for most awards.
 With these new rules, the reigning MVP, Embiid, would not be eligible for MVP.
 These new rules with be hard hitting for players who face injuries during the season.

-As seen in the analysis, the top perfoming Centers like Jokic and Sabonis have developed into a more well-rounded players as they dominate in passing as well as shooting.
+As seen in the analysis, the top perfoming Centers like Jokic and Sabonis have developed into more well-rounded players as they dominate in passing as well as shooting.
 It will be interesting to see how the positionless game affects players like James and Antetokounmpo who play at almost an equal level as well as players like Tatum and Embiid who led the league in scoring.

 ### Traditions That Remain
 Come March every year, the atmosphere around basketball always becomes more exciting.
 This intensre draw to the sport is usually fueled by the NCAA March Madness tournament.
 While completing this project, I found myself spending every night after work tuning into an NBA game.
 I hope this project inspires you to catch a game or even get involved in March Madness at the collegiate level and make a bracket!